oracleot/apple-website-clone/README.md

 # Apple Clone

 > HTML/CSS3 4th Project on Building with Backgrounds and Gradients.
 > The project focuses on Best CSS practices by learning CSS layouts.

 ![Screenshot](https://user-images.githubusercontent.com/43843720/88576473-2b421900-d04e-11ea-9594-c42f2fc177db.png)

+This project is a clone of the old Apple website with the features highlighted below:

+- A navigation bar with a gradient background containing the logo, menu items and a search bar
+- An hero image spanning the entire header section
+- Two big titles showing with hyperlinks including a video link
+- A product section created with flex
+- A footer with links to other pages

 ## Built With